 Hi, I’m Yolandie (you-lun-dee)

 Keep trying, you’ll get the hang of it.
 It’s not such a weird name if you’re from my part of the woods.
 In fact, I once met a guy who (accurately) guessed the year I was born, because of the popularity of the name at the time.
 The answer is 1985, don’t break your head with the math.
 As for where the name comes from, South Africa, of course!
-I was born and raised in Johannesburg, South Africa.
+I was born in raised in Johannesburg, but now reside in the northern hemisphere.

 I’m blessed enough to be married to my best friend and soul-mate, Jan, and we have an awesome daughter named Kayla, currently in the clutches of the fearsome fours.
 Pray for us.
 Please.

 Now that the quick facts are out of the way…

 If we’re going to start applying labels, I don’t think we’ll find just one that describes either of us.
 We’re too diverse.

 Personally, I’m a woman, a wife, a mother.
 I’m someone’s daughter, sister and granddaughter.
 A friend, social being, anxious weirdo, creative, nerdfighter, advocate against animal cruelty, religious nut and also slightly insane.
 You see where this is going, don’t you?
 But if I had to choose one thing that defines my calling; the label that describes best what I love to do with my free time, it would be ‘writer’.

 I didn’t start out as a writer.
 Life often leads us down strange, unexpected roads.
 My personal journey was especially weird and winding.
 But, when the calling is strong enough, you’ll end up doing what you’re wired to be doing–no matter what else you may have been occupied with before.